 What Will the Future Bring?

-This week Adobe announced acquisition of Magento Commerce.
 Understandably the Magento community is worried about what future brings.
-We decided to put on our analytics hat and shed some light on what to expect from this deal.
+So far, the reactions range from enthusiasm to doom-and-gloom.
+Personally, we are very excited about what future brings.
+The acquisition will allow both Magento and Adobe work together and complement each other’s products, opening up new opportunities for online retailers.
+However, we decided to put on our analytics hat and shed some light on what to expect from this deal.

 The Net is divided.
 Two equally active camps have emerged.
 Let’s call the first one The Optimists and the other one The

 According to personal beliefs, users either like the news or hate it.
 We’ve taken a quick look at Twitter and the opinions are all over the place.